ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 * Greatly increase reliability and uptime of your application
 * and much more

 **Advanced Message Queuing Protocol (AMQP)**  is a widely accepted open-source standard for distributing and transferring messages from a source to a destination.
 As a protocol and standard, it sets a common ground for various applications and message broker middlewares to interoperate without encountering issues caused by individually set design decisions.

 **RabbitMQ** is an open-source message-broker application stack which implements the Advanced Message Queuing Protocol (AMQP).
 It is a lightweight application available for most of the popular operating systems.
 RabbitMQ supports multiple messaging protocols.
 It can be easily deployed in a distributed and federated configurations to meet high-scale, high-availability requirements.

-RabbitMQ works by offering an interface, connecting message senders (Publishers) with receivers (Consumers) through an exchange (Broker)which distributes the data to relevant lists (Message Queues).
+RabbitMQ works by offering an interface, connecting message senders (Publishers) with receivers (Consumers) through an exchange (Broker) which distributes the data to relevant lists (Message Queues).

 This tutorial will help you to install RabbitMQ on Ubuntu / Debian Based Systems

 ## Prerequisites

 Before you can start this guide you will need to create a new Ubuntu or Centos server.
-To do this follow the instructions from the next quickstarts **Creating a new Linux VM using Ventus** (<https://docs.ventuscloud.eu/docs/quickstarts/create-linux-vm-using-Ventus>).
+To do this follow the instructions from the next quickstarts [Creating a new Linux VM using Ventus](<https://docs.ventuscloud.eu/docs/quickstarts/create-linux-vm-using-Ventus>).
-After creating you need to connect to your remote Ubuntu or Centos server using the ssh protocol and IP of this server.
+After creating you need to connect to your remote Ubuntu or Centos server using the ssh protocol and IP of this server and continue below.

-When you are finished the setup steps, log into your server as your sudo user and continue below.

 ## Installing RabbitMQ

-RabbitMQ packages are distributed both with CentOS / RHEL & Ubuntu / Debian based systems.
+RabbitMQ packages are distributed both for CentOS / RHEL & Ubuntu / Debian based systems.
 However, they are - like with most applications - outdated.
 The recommended way to get RabbitMQ on your system is therefore to download the package online and install manually.

 ### Installing on CentOS / RHEL Based Systems